 First Look at Nearby Sharing – Google’s AirDrop Clone for Android

 Apple’s AirDrop feature has become synonymous with ecosystem synergy, as it makes the task of transferring files across Apple devices a trivial affair, eliminating the need to rely on any third-party solutions.
-In this area, Android has lagged behind, because the open-source OS has had to rely on third-party solutions to accomplish the task of local file transfer.
+In this area, even the best Android phones have lagged behind, because the open-source OS has had to rely on third-party solutions to accomplish the task of local file transfer.
 We did have Android Beam for several years, but the feature was underutilized and undermarketed, and eventually, deprecated.
 It is only now that some of the major players are waking up to build competing solutions — Xiaomi, OPPO, and Vivo have teamed up for a cross-device file transfer solution; Samsung is also working on its own solution in the form of Quick Share; and Google was also working on its own solution in the form of Fast Share, which recently got renamed to Nearby Sharing ahead of its impending release.
 XDA Recognized Developer Quinny899 notified us that he managed to activate Nearby Sharing on his device, allowing us to activate it ourselves and catch a glimpse of the feature in action before it gets officially unveiled by Google.

 In the video below, we test out wireless file transfer between a Google Pixel 2 XL and a Google Pixel 4, both running Android 10; but Quinny899 demonstrated it working between his Google Pixel 2 XL and his OnePlus 7T Pro.
 Thus, we believe this feature should be generally accessible for Android devices with Google Play Services pre-installed, though we can’t be absolutely sure until Google flips the switch and enables the feature for all users.